 Submitting an Appeal for Account Deactivation

 Our Compliance team will carefully review your submission and determine whether your account is eligible for reactivation.
-If your appeal is approved, your account status will be updated accordingly.
+If your appeal is approved, your account will be reactivated, and your account status will be updated accordingly.

-Appeals submitted outside business hours (after 5:00 PM, on weekends, or on holidays) will begin on the next business day.
+Appeals submitted outside business hours or on weekends and holidays) will begin on the next business day.
 Appeals may take up to 14 business days to process.
 All decisions are made after a review of the available information.